 Know Your Net Worth and Your HDL/LDL

 Recently I watched a webcast put on by Fidelity Investments entitled “Health & Money: A Powerful Link.”
 Alexandra Taussig, Sr. VP Personal Investing at Fidelity Investments hosted the conversation with personal finance journalist Jean Chatzky and Dr. Michael F. Roizen, of the Cleveland Clinic.
-The discussion surrounded performing a both a health and financial wellness checkup on yourself and then creating action steps to achieve retirement goals.
+The discussion surrounded performing both a physical and financial wellness checkup on yourself and then creating action steps to achieve retirement goals.

 While much of the information is not new, I wanted to share it to remind and reinforce the need for us all to check up on our physical and financial wellness at least annually.
 Remember, you can’t fix what you don’t know about.